Dana Snyder: Film and television

 Snyder has made guest appearances on ER, Brothers and Sisters, and Gary Unmarried.

-Snyder also appeared in Saul of the Mole Men, The Young Person's Guide to History, and Your Pretty Face is Going to Hell.
-He guest appeared on the Christian live action television show Come On Over.
+Snyder appeared in Saul of the Mole Men, The Young Person's Guide to History, and Your Pretty Face Is Going to Hell.
+He guest appeared on the Christian live action television show Come on Over.

 Podcasts

 Snyder co-hosted the Ken P.D.
-Snydecast with Ken "Plumey" Plume, which was a free podcast.
-The first episode of the show appeared on the internet on January 11, 2006, with the last episode appearing September 18, 2017.
-The show was initially produced out of IGN and was produced out of Fred Entertainment before its finale in 2017.
+Snydecast with Kenneth Plume, which was a free podcast.
+The show debuted on January 11, 2006, and its last episode was September 18, 2017.
+The show was produced out of IGN and then out of Fred Entertainment prior to its finale in 2017.
 In addition to Snyder and Plume, guests have included Doc Hammer, Paul Sabourin, and Jay Wade Edwards.

 In late 2013, Dana began co-hosting the podcast Drunk on Disney with Guy Hutchinson.

-Since 2018, Snyder started hosting Dino and Dana's Safe Space Starring Spencer and Tish with Dino Stamatopoulos, Spencer Crittenden and Tish Burns.
+Since 2018, Snyder started hosting Dino and Dana's Safe Space Starring Spencer and Tish with Dino Stamatopoulos, Spencer Crittenden, and Tish Burns.
 Occasional guests include Jeff B. Davis and Cassandra Church.

 As of January 2021, Dino and Dana’s Safe Space no longer stars Spencer or Tish and exclusively streams on Patreon.
-Podcast regulars now include Lisa Corrao (comedian), and duo, Bob and Ron (of Chicago’s own Bob and Ron’s Record Club).
+Podcast regulars now include comedian Lisa Corrao and Bob and Ron of Chicago's Bob and Ron's Record Club.

-Personal life

-He married Christine "Sweety" Snyder (née Ciccone) in August 2005.
-They have one daughter born in June 2014.
+In February 2025, Snyder began co-hosting the podcast None of This Matters with rapper and voice actor MC Chris.
+The weekly comedy podcast features the former Aqua Teen Hunger Force castmates engaging in informal conversations over breakfast about pop culture and their creative careers.